Print

 Ingredients

-• 3 medium Fuji apples, peeled, cored and cubed
+• 3 medium Fuji apples, peeled, cored, and cubed

-• 1/4 cup filtered water
+• 1/4 cup (60ml) filtered water

-• 1 big parsnip, rubbed clean and grated
+• 1 large parsnip, grated

 • 1 medium Japanese sweet potato (purple skin, white flesh), peeled and grated